 After this point, the pet will be anesthetized.
 This is a troublesome time for many pet owners, who experience anxiety knowing that their pet is asleep.
 The best advice for pet owners is to learn as much as possible about the anesthesia process before their pet is anesthetized so that they know what to expect and in what time frames.
 Anesthesia performed by a professional veterinarian under the necessary protocol is generally very safe.
 There will also be a local anesthetic administered into the pet’s mouth so that the animal will experience less pain and improve the safety of the procedure by allowing a quicker recovery time.
 While the pet is under anesthesia and the dental cleaning is going on, they are not experiencing any pain.
 Any pain that is encountered by the pet will be as a result of procedures that were necessary during the cleaning and can last several hours after the pet is awake.

-During the dental procedure, radio graphs (x-rays) will be taken so as to identify any issues below the gum lines.
-These images help identify issues that are not visually apparent, like broken teeth or dead roots, periodontal disease or infections.
+During the dental procedure, radiographs (x-rays) will be taken so as to identify any issues below the gum lines.
+These images help identify issues that are not visually apparent, like broken teeth or dead roots, periodontal disease, or infections.
 A full cleaning much like the ones that people get is next.
-The veterinary dentist will clean the pet’t teeth both above the gum line and below the gum line using special dental instruments that will remove tartar and plaque.
-The dentist then professionally scales and polishes any part of the pet’s teeth that is visible, and repairs any damaged teeth that need repair.
+The veterinary dentist will clean the pet’s teeth both above the gum line and below the gum line using special dental instruments that will remove tartar and plaque.
+The dentist then professionally scales and polishes any part of the pet’s teeth that is visible and repairs any damaged teeth that need repair.
 There may also need to be the removal of teeth that are damaged beyond the point of repair.